Privacy Notice

 The right to be informed

 You have the right to be informed about the collection and use of your personal data.
-This privacy notice is one of NHS Cheshire and Merseyside’s key methods for providing you with this information.
+This privacy notice is one of the ICB’s key methods for providing you with this information.
 In addition to this notice, we will provide you with more specific information at the time we collect personal data from you, such as when you apply for Continuing Healthcare or make a complaint to us.

 The right of access